 Placement Networking Events

 Networking events are a great opportunity for you to meet Placement Peer Mentors from your department and find out more about their experiences applying for and being on placement.
 You can also find a potential mentor at these events.
-They will take place across October and November.
+They will take place during semester 1 of the academic year.

 There are other mentoring schemes taking place across campus.